Damp can cause a lot of damage if you don’t treat it properly. Here are a few ways to stop damp coming through the walls in your home…

 - Prevention of damp is often more effective than the cure

-How to spot damp caused by poor ventilation
+How to get rid of damp caused by poor ventilation• Reduce condensation.

 • Repair and prevent any existing moisture damage.

-How to spot damp caused by leaking plumbing
+How to get rid of damp caused by leaking plumbing

 • Repair the damaged pipes to prevent it getting worse.